 A battery is any willful and unlawful touching of another person that is harmful and offensive.
-Any contact with with another person, including through clothing, is enough.
+Any contact with another person, including through clothing, is enough.
 The touching does not have to cause pain or injury of any kind.

 In California, a battery conviction results in loss of the right to own, possess, purchase, or receive firearms.
 The court can order a person with an outstanding warrant for battery to surrender his or her guns.

-Gun rights return 10 years after a misdemeanor battery conviction.
+Gun rights return 10 years after a misdemeanor conviction.
 A felony conviction can result in permanent loss of the right to own a gun.

 Domestic violence is battery upon a current or former partner, including husband, wife, partner, girlfriend, boyfriend, or cohabitant.